 Martin is assistant conductor for the forthcoming world premiere of two new ballets by Wayne McGregor and Christopher Wheeldon to music by Leonard Bernstein with the Royal Ballet at ROH Covent Garden, London in March-April 2018.
 The Triple Bill is a celebration of Bernstein’s birth centenary.

-Martin Georgiev will conduct the Sofia National Philharmonic Orchestra at a concert on 18 January 2018 at Bulgaria Hall, Sofia, Bulgaria.
-Programme:
+Martin Georgiev conducted the Sofia National Philharmonic Orchestra in concert on 18 January 2018 at Bulgaria Hall, Sofia, Bulgaria.
+The concert programme featured: